jillesvangurp/geoplanet2json/README.md

 # Technical

 This project shows off some memory saving strategies I've used in especially jsonj.
-The reason this takes so much memory is that object references are 64 bit in Java and there are a lot of those references in the concurrent hash map that contains all the flickr places (>5M).
+The reason this takes so much memory is that object references are 64 bit in Java and there are a lot of those references in the concurrent hash map that contains all the places (>5M).
 I'm saving memory by using jsonj which uses utf8 bytes for strings, caches dictionary keys, and uses a memory efficient map implementation for objects.
 Without that, you would need a lot more memory.

 Finally, there's a bit of concurrency as well courtesy of my iterables-support project.
 Basically, the converters iterate over files concurrently with 8 threads, which assuming you have four cores or 8 hyperthreaded cores) should keep your computer busy.